kthpanor/echem/docs/excoupl.md

 Exciton coupling model
 ======================
 The exciton model is a practical approach for describing multichromophoric systems.
 By dividing the system into individual chromophores, the computational cost is significantly decreased.
-In the $ab$ $initio$ exciton model, the Hamiltonian takes the matrix form as in the Frenkel exciton model:
+In the $ab$ $initio$ exciton model {cite}`Li2017`, the Hamiltonian takes the matrix form as in the Frenkel exciton model:

 ```{math}
 :label: eq:exciton_model_matrix